Diane Keaton

 Pictured: Diane Keaton

-Diane Keaton (Hall) was born on January 5, 1946 in Los Angeles, California.
+Diane Keaton (née Hall) was born January 5, 1946, in Los Angeles, California.
 Her mother, Dorothy Deanne Keaton (1921–2008), was a homemaker and amateur photographer; her father, John Newton Ignatius "Jack" Hall (1922–1990), worked as a real estate broker and civil engineer.
-Diane is the eldest child in the family; she has two sisters, Dorrie and Robin, and a brother, Randy.
+Diane was the eldest of four children—she had two sisters, Dorrie and Robin, and a brother, Randy.

 Diane Keaton in childhood and youth